Soumalyakarak/EncryptDecrypt/README.md

 - **Task Queue:** Manages encryption and decryption tasks using a queue structure.
 - **Task Execution:** Child processes execute tasks independently, allowing parallel processing.

-### 2. `add/multithreading`
+### 2. `Multithreading`

-**Description:** This branch focuses on multithreading combined with shared memory to perform encryption and decryption.
+**Description:** This approach focuses on multithreading combined with shared memory to perform encryption and decryption.
 It employs POSIX threads (`pthread`) and utilizes shared memory segments for efficient inter-thread communication.

 **Key Features:**